stjude-dnb-binfcore/sc-snap-parse/analyses/parseq-alignment/README.md

 ### Sample naming consistency

 `split-pipe` uses sample names from the sample loading table when creating output folder names.
-If sample names differ between the metadata file and the sample loading table, downstream loading and matching can break.
+If sample names differ between the `ID` column in the sample metadata file and the sample loading table, downstream loading and matching can break.

 Best practice:

-- Keep names identical across the metadata file and sample loading table, or
+- Keep `ID` and sample names identical across the sample metadata file and sample loading table, or
-- Add a metadata column with the exact names used in the sample loading table and use those consistently downstream.
+- Add a column to the sample metadata file with the exact names used in the sample loading table and use those consistently downstream.

 ### Handling top-ups, technical replicates, and multiple FASTQ inputs